ConnorScott-Ox/Professional-Profile/content/authors/admin/_index.md

 </div>
 <br>

-He also specialises in the following indications: Alzheimer's Disease, Frontotemporal Dementia, Amyotrophic Lateral Sclerosis, Narcolepsy, Schizophrenia and Glioblastoma Multiforme.
+Connor’s research encompasses some of the most challenging and impactful areas of neuroscience, including neurodegenerative conditions such as <b>Alzheimer's disease</b>, <b>frontotemporal dementia</b>, and <b>amyotrophic lateral sclerosis (ALS)</b>.
+He also brings significant expertise to psychiatric disorders like <b>schizophrenia</b> and complex diseases with neurological components such as <b>narcolepsy</b> and <b>glioblastoma multiforme</b>.

+With a passion for advancing neuroscience and a track record of impactful contributions, Connor continues to drive innovation at the intersection of research and drug discovery.

-<i>Scroll down to see a brief overview of his professional profile or click on the headings above to see a detailed summary.</i>
+<i>Scroll down to see a overview of his professional contributions or click on the headings above to see a detailed overview.</I>